-We talked about the different mirrors in-depth up above.
+I talked about the different mirrors in-depth up above.
 You want to choose the right type of mirror to ensure maximum visibility without sacrificing the view.

-While discussing price, we understand that it’s important to stick to a budget.
+While discussing price, I understand that it’s important to stick to a budget.
 However, you don’t want to sacrifice quality to save a few bucks.
 Buying cheap mirrors could leave you with more headaches than it’s worth.

 6. Travel Setting